D.A. Davidson & Co.

 Fees Under D.A.
 Davidson & Co.

-Financial planning fees charged to individual clients depend on the nature of the services rendered.
-The firm does not impose a minimum financial planning fee.
+Financial planning fees charged to individual clients depend on the nature of the services rendered, although they generally range from $1,500 to $15,000.

 Annual fees for the firm’s portfolio management programs are also typically charged as percentages of AUM.
-These fees follow the fee schedule shown below.
-For SAM, MAC, UMA and CWAM programs, there is an additional fee to compensate the third-party investment manager or managers involved in those programs.
-This additional fee typically ranges from 0.20% to 0.90% annually.
+Fees for the firm's wrap fee programs are negotiable up to 1.85% of AUM.
+For the SAM Model, SAM Manager, UMA, RMS and Paragon CWAM programs, there is an additional fee to compensate the third-party investment manager or managers involved in those programs.
+This additional fee typically ranges from 0.02% to 0.75% annually.